Mayagozel01/jslearning/README.md

 # jslearning
+##here is js examples to understand each theme reduce.
 ```

-here is js examples to understand each theme
-reduce.
-using reduce to find the max element in array
+//using reduce to find the max element in array
 const grades =[10,30,863,-5,78,545,45];

 const maxGrade = grades.reduce((**max**, currentVal)=>{